rkanati/podchamp/README.md

 ### yes

 - Config file - pretty minimal, probably.
-- Atom feeds - currently we only support RSS.
 - More metadata - only a few pieces of feed and episode metadata are available to download scripts, and it would be trivial to export more.
 - Tests - duh.